Persistent13/GoTodo/README.md

 This is a basic REST API to demonstrate an example Go code base.

-It's not intended to be comprehensive or complex but to show that I can productively code in Go as well as handle the surrounding bits of testing and interaction with staples such as SQL and caching.
+It's not intended to be comprehensive or complex but to show that I can productively code in Go as well as with staples such as SQL and caching.

 ## How to use this